-Sr.No.
-Name of the Chapter 1.
-History : Definition, Nature, Scope, Kinds of History, History as a Science and History as an Art 2.
-History and Other branches of Knowledge : History and Archaeology, History and Anthropology History and Geography, History and Sociology.
-History and Economics, History and Political Science.
+St.No.
+Name of the Chapter J., History : Definition, Nature, Scope, Kinds of History, History as a Science and History et an Art 2 History and Other branches of Knowledge : History and Archaeology, History and Anthropology History and Geography, History and Sociology History and Geography, History and Political Science.
 3. Sources of History: Classification of Sources.
-Evaluation of sources - Authenticity and credibility 4 Modern Thinkers of History : Ranke, Hegel, Karl Marx, Toyanbee.
-5 Major trends in Indian History writing : Orientalist, Imperialist, Nationalist, Marxist, Subaltern.
-6 Use & Abuse of History 7 History Research Method
+Evaluation of sources - Authenticity and credibility 4 Modern Thinkers of History .
+Ranke, Hegel, Karl Marx, Toyanbee.
+5 Major mends in Indian History writing : Orientalist, Imperialist, Nationalist, Marxist, Subattern, 6 Use & Abase of History 7 History Research Method